WambiruL/se-assignment-1-setting-up-your-developer-environment-WambiruL/README.md

 ### Deliverables:
 - Document detailing the setup process with step-by-step instructions and screenshots where necessary. -> Done
 - A GitHub repository containing a sample project initialized with Git and any necessary configuration files (e.g., .gitignore). -> Done
-- A reflection on the challenges faced during setup and strategies employed to overcome them.
+- A reflection on the challenges faced during setup and strategies employed to overcome them. -> Done

 ## Submission:
 Submit your document and GitHub repository link through the designated platform or email to the instructor by the specified deadline.